 Erick Prince, founder of Minority Nomad, wants to be the first Black person to visit every country in the world (his current count is 95!).
 Prior to pursuing full-time travel, Erick served in the U.S. military for more than ten years.
 After leaving the military and returning to college, he decided to start a non-profit foundation for low-income youth, focused on better access to travel.
 Erick funds his globe-trotting lifestyle through his work in digital marketing, and is well on his way to achieving his goal and inspiring countless others in the process.

-Topics: dating abroad, what to look for with travel insurance, lessons learned along the way
+Topics: dating abroad, what to look for with travel health insurance, lessons learned along the way

 10. Packs Light